 Download a simple guide on how to use iNaturalist to share in your local greenspace, office or place of education.

-Make your walks a little wilder this spring and spot nature on your doorstep for the international City Nature Challenge.
-Join a global community on this epic mission to spot as much wildlife as possible and put nature on the map.
+Make your walks a little wilder and spot nature on your doorstep for the international City Nature Challenge, returning in Spring 2023.
+Join a global community on an epic mission to spot as much wildlife as possible and help put nature on the map.

 Download the free iNaturalist app today and start sharing your wildlife sightings from your windows, gardens and during your outdoor exercise.

 City Nature Challenge is an epic, global citizen science project to collect information about our local wildlife.
-In 2021 UK cities are collaborating with 400+ cities across the world to find and record as much wildlife as possible to help track how nature is bouncing back this spring!
+In 2022, UK cities collaborated with 450+ cities across the world to find and record as much wildlife as possible to help track how nature is bouncing back in spring!

-Discover wildlife on your doorstep throughout the whole of 2021.
-You can also join the big international Challenge weekend on April 30 – May 3 when all 400+ cities will be active at once!
+Discover wildlife on your doorstep throughout the whole of 2022.
+The big international challenge weekend was held on April 29 – May 2 when all 400+ cities were active at once!
+Join us in spring 2023 for the next challenge.

 Taking part is easy!
 Simply download the iNaturalist app to your smartphone or tablet and use it to upload photos of any wildlife you see from your windows, gardens and during your daily outdoor exercise.